 Toss potatoes, red bell pepper, shallot, 1 tsp. olive oil, ¼ tsp. salt, and ¼ tsp. pepper on prepared baking sheet.
 Spread into a single layer, leaving room to add chicken later (some overlap is ok).

-Roast until vegetables are soft and starting to caramelize on edges, 18 minutes.
+Roast until vegetables begin to soften and starting to caramelize on edges, 20 minutes.

 While vegetables roast, sear chicken.

 Place a medium non-stick pan over medium-high heat.

 Add 1 tsp. olive oil and chicken to hot pan and cook until browned, 2-3 minutes per side.

 After vegetables have roasted 20 minutes, carefully stir.
 Transfer chicken to empty space on baking sheet.